2.2. Official Statistics

 • Private security officers

-All of these official statistics are a great starting point, although, recognize they are imperfect in nature.
+All of these official statistics are a great starting point, although, recognize they are imperfect.
 Police agencies can change their attention to certain events, which can change the overall number of arrests.
 For example, if police begin cracking down on domestic violence the statistics may go up.
 This crackdown can make it appear that the problem has increased, although it can be related to the crackdown.
 Just remember, if the crime is not reported, or no arrest is made it will not get captured in the data.

 Bureau of Justice Statistics Exercise